 About This Book

-It was during the U.S. Senate campaign vs. Stephen Douglas that a Lincoln ally – James N. Brown – urged a clear statement on “Negro equality”; then the “Paramount Issue” of the day.
-Lincoln wrote an 8-page letter; provided a news-clip-filled ‘scrapbook’.
+During Lincoln’s U.S. Senate campaign vs. Stephen A. Douglas, an Illinois Lincoln ally – Capt.
+James N. Brown – urged an authoritative and unambiguous statement on “Negro equality.”
+Lincoln wrote Brown an 8-page letter and provided a news-clip-filled ‘scrapbook’.

 - A historical perspective by distinguished Lincoln scholar Harold Holzer;

 - Contemporary notes from 1858 campaigner Brown; and